michodgs25/Somerset-Trails/README.md

 * Map of each trail is to be clearly defined on each page, and easy to use the toggles: terrain and map view.

+* If any texts are used, they should be dynamic and not static.

 #### Main Fonts used in this project

 <details>